kevinhainline/JADESView/README.md

 The first column is the name of the filter (the names that are supported are in column 1 of `JADESView_files/JADES_All_Filters_EAZYpy.dat`.
 The second column is the hdu of the data, and the third column is the path.
-The default size of the thumbnails, in arcseconds, is given by `ra_dec_size_value.` The thumbnail size can be changed within the program on the fly.
+The default size of the thumbnails, in arcseconds, is given by `ra_dec_size_value`.
+The thumbnail size can be changed within the program on the fly.

+If you set `generate_thumbnails` to true, it will skip running EAZY, and will instead generate the thumbnails at the ID list positions, with the size given by `ra_dec_size_value`.

 The program is run by specifying the `JADESView_input_file.dat` and an ID, an ID list (as a text file), or an ID list on the command line: